Input

 percentage

-When using the "as percentage", a standard string field is shown as a percentage value.
+Use the "as:percentage" attribute to show a standard string field as a percentage value.

 {% input custom.actions.percentage as:percentage %}